SacredData/knobless/README.md

 I, [2015-08-08T15:42:22.865683 #30245]  INFO -- : worker=0 ready
 ```

-This will start a new Unicorn server at *localhost:8080*

-Launch a new web browser and point it to http://localhost:8080/upload to see your Audio QC upload form!
+This will start a new Unicorn server at `0.0.0.0:8080`.
+Launch a new web browser and point it to `0.0.0.0:8080/upload` to see your Audio QC upload form!

+## Usage

+Simply select one or more audio files and click upload.

+When the process is complete, a new page will appear with a QC report and an option to auto-master the file.

+### Format Recommendations

+* Try to always upload uncompressed audio.
+WAV is strongly encouraged when possible - FLAC is probably fine, too.
+Avoid MP3s!

+* Upload mono audio whenever possible.
+Stereo really isn't necessary for most spoken word audio productions.
+If you are one of the few that requires stereo, just know that there is a slightly higher chance of processing failure.